Role

 After entering the recipients' emails, users select the vehicles they want to share.
 Users can quickly choose specific vehicles—or share them all with a single tap—ideal for businesses managing large fleets.

-Once the vehicles are selected, users can opt in or out of copying the vehicle's settings which includes items like notifications preferences and feature settings.
+Once the vehicles are selected, users can opt in or out of copying the vehicle's settings which includes items like notification preferences and feature settings.

 Confirmation & user management main screen